 - Try contacting a breed rescue group if your dog or cat is a purebred.

-Surrender Fees: A minimal fee of $50 will be assessed at the time of the surrender appointment for each animal surrendered to the Michigan Humane Society.
-Those who make an appointment in advance receive a $15 discount (discounted appointment cost: $35).
-The $50 fee covers only a portion of the average $192 it costs MHS to care for each animal.
-Donations in excess of the $50 are encouraged and greatly appreciated, as MHS does not receive government funding, is not a United Way agency, and is not affiliated with any national humane organizations.
+Surrender Fees: A minimal fee of $35 will be assessed at the time of the surrender appointment for each animal surrendered to the Michigan Humane Society.
+The $35 fee covers only a portion of the average $192 it costs MHS to care for each animal.
+Donations over and above the $35 are encouraged and greatly appreciated, as MHS does not receive government funding and is not affiliated with any national humane organizations.
 Your tax dollars help pay for your local animal control, but they do not benefit the Michigan Humane Society, which is a private, nonprofit organization.
 Therefore, surrender fees are critical to helping us care for the animals coming through our doors each day.

 MHS Pet Surrender Locations, by appointment (please see above):